-- A. The SSHO shall conduct frequent and regular safety inspections (daily) of the site and each of the subcontractors CPs shall conduct frequent and regular safety inspections (daily) of the their work operations as required by 29 CFR 1926.20(b)(2).
+- A. The SSHO shall conduct frequent and regular safety inspections (daily) of the site and each of the subcontractors CPs shall conduct frequent and regular safety inspections (daily) of their work operations as required by 29 CFR 1926.20(b)(2).
 Each week, the SSHO shall conduct a formal documented inspection of the entire construction areas with the subcontractors' "Trade Safety and Health CPs" present in their work areas.
-Coordinate with, and report findings and corrective actions weekly to Contracting Officer Representative. - B. A Certified Safety Professional (CSP) with specialized knowledge in construction safety or a certified Construction Safety and Health

-Technician (CSHT) shall randomly conduct a monthly site safety inspection.
+Coordinate with, and report findings and corrective actions weekly to Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority. - B. A Certified Safety Professional (CSP) with specialized knowledge in construction safety or a certified Construction Safety and Health Technician (CSHT) shall randomly conduct a monthly site safety inspection.
 The CSP or CSHT can be a corporate safety professional or independently contracted.
-The CSP or CSHT will provide their certificate number on the required report for verification as necessary.

-- 1. Results of the inspection will be documented with tracking of the identified hazards to abatement. - 2.
-The Contracting Officer Representative will be notified immediately prior to start of the inspection and invited to accompany the inspection. - 3.
+The CSP or CSHT will provide their certificate number on the required report for verification as necessary. - 1.
+Results of the inspection will be documented with tracking of the identified hazards to abatement. - 2.
+The Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority will be notified immediately prior to start of the inspection and invited to accompany the inspection. - 3.
 Identified hazard and controls will be discussed to come to a mutual understanding to ensure abatement and prevent future reoccurrence. - 4.
-A report of the inspection findings with status of abatement will be provided to the Contracting Officer Representative within one week of the onsite inspection.
+A report of the inspection findings with status of abatement will be provided to the Project Manager and Facility Safety Officer or

+Contracting Officer Representative or Government Designated Authority within one week of the onsite inspection.